 Criminal Hearing Process

 Just like your temporary permit, an arraignment date (usually 30-90 days after the arrest) will be given to you at either the moment of the arrest or once bail has been posted and you are free to leave the jail or police station.
 An arraignment hearing is when the DWI/DUI charge is formally delivered to the defendant.
 At the arraignment hearing the defendant is required to enter into a plea of guilty, not guilty, or no contest.
-The best DWI attorneys in Missouri will make sure that you enter into the correct plea depending upon specific factors of your case.
+DWI Springfield will make sure that you enter into the correct plea depending upon specific factors of your case.
 More often than not, it is in your best interest to enter a plea of “not guilty”.

 After the defendant enters their plea, a pre-trial date will be given.
 The pre-trial usually happens within 30 days of the arraignment hearing.

 The pre-trial is basically an opportunity for you to avoid going to trial.
 At the pre-trial your DWI attorney will negotiate terms between the judge and prosecuting attorney in order to 1) reduce the charges against you or 2) have the case dismissed.
-If an plea bargain cannot be made at the pre-trial, a date will be set for Trial.
+If a plea bargain cannot be made at the pre-trial, a date will be set for Trial.
 For many first-time offenders, the criminal process usually ends at the pre-trial.
 If the journey does end for them here, they are usually given their final penalties (if they were given any) and are required to complete court approved drug and alcohol programs as appointed by the judge.

 In Missouri, a DWI defendant has the right to trial by jury.
 During a DWI/DUI trial the prosecution must prove to the jury that the defendant is guilty of the crime beyond a reasonable doubt.
 Before the trial can occur a jury of 12 “peers” must be selected for the trial.
 Trial procedures for a DWI usually follow the subsequent guidelines: